Kashk: Levant and Arabian Peninsula

 In Lebanon, Jordan, Arabian Peninsula, and Syria, kishk is a powdery cereal of burghul (cracked wheat) fermented with milk and laban (yogurt), usually from goat milk.
 It is easily stored and is valuable to the winter diet of isolated villagers or country people.
 Kishk is prepared in early autumn following the preparation of burghul.
 Milk, laban, and burghul are mixed well together and allowed to ferment for nine days.
 In Lebanon, the mix is salted and traditionally set to ferment in large clay jars for up to three weeks, during which it is regularly kneaded.
 Each morning the mixture is thoroughly kneaded with the hands.
 When fermentation is complete the kishk is spread on a clean cloth to dry, notably on the rooftops of rural dwellings.
 Finally it is rubbed well between the hands until it is reduced to a powder, sieved, and then stored in a dry place.

 In Lebanese cuisine, kishk is commonly used to this day, mixed with tomato paste, as a topping for manakish, a sort of flatbread cooked in an open oven and eaten for breakfast or a lunch.
 Traditionally, it would also be served with eggs, as a kibbeh stuffing, or in a soup, possibly with lamb meat fried in its own fat (awarma).

 In Jordan a dried yogurt similar to kashk called jameed is commonly used.
 Elsewhere in the Levant, similar products are referred to as drained labneh (labneh malboudeh).

 A 10th-century recipe for kishk recorded in the Kitab al-Tabikh was made by par-boiling dehulled wheat, milling it, and blending it with chickpea flour.
-Yeast, salt and water were added to make a dough from the flour, which was left in the sun for around 2 weeks, and re-moistened with sour yogurt (or sour grape juice) as needed.
+Yeast, salt and water were added to make a dough from the flour, which was left in the sun for around two weeks, and re-moistened with sour yogurt (or sour grape juice) as needed.
 After 15 days the dough would be seasoned with mint, purslane, cilantro, rue, parsley, garlic and the leafy tops of leeks, shaped into disks, and allowed to dry in the sun.

+It can be generally categorized into sweetened or unsweetened aaruul.
+It can also be categorized by its shape and size, by its hardness and its origin.